--How can I get old mystery blocks?

 PDF is a file that is opened in a program called Adobe Reader, which is a free program that must be

-installed on your machine before you can see it.
+installed on your machine prior to opening.
 Often Reader has already been

 loaded with your browser or other programs on your computer.
 You will need Reader version